 How are the schools resources allocated and matched to meet children’s needs?

 We see that the needs of all children who have special educational needs are met to the best of the school’s ability with the funds available.
-The Inclusion Team make sure the budget is fairly spent, with the children who have the most complex needs, being given the most support, often involving an LSA.
+The Senior Leadership Team make sure the budget is fairly spent, with the children who have the most complex needs, being given the most support, often involving an LSA.
 This spending is reviewed by the governors.

 How is the decision made about what type, and how much support my child will receive?